-Update: As of March the seeds collected in 2018 are mostly cleaned and weighed.
+In March, seeds collected in 2018 were cleaned and weighed.
 Around 10,000 seeds were procured, half of which are being started here.
 The remainder are available for purchase.
 In addition there are still freezer stored seeds available from what was collected from the 2017 season.
 Last year overall average germination was 20% here.
 In the end around 450 seedlings were transplanted.
 Many of the resulting plants were weak or vigorous mutants.
 Most of them never senesced and matured in 2019.
 Some of these have been selected for seed saving.
 There’s been a lot of inquiry from those who wish to grow out garlic like they would onions from seed or develop locally adapted varieties.
 The former is just not realistic and the latter occurs from selection of resultant progeny over successive generations.
 Either way, TGS is a multi-year and often labor intensive process requiring patience and perseverance.
 Like any breeding project it can be both discouraging and very rewarding, though always an experience of learning.

 True Garlic Seed has a low germination rate.
 With each generation germ rate improves but expect as low as 10% and as high as 40%.
 Seeds require vernalization.
 We soak seeds in a 1% bleach solution followed by a rinse and a month under refrigeration before seeding into flats or plugs.
 Germination is inconsistent and can occur from a few days, a few weeks and even a couple months!
 It is recommended to read this article before endeavoring on this.
 TGS is not a commercially viable means of propagating garlic.
 It is experimental and offers the possibility of introducing variation into a gene-pool limited by millennia of asexual propagation, of obtaining virus free stock, potentials for disease resistance, of combining traits that cross groups or defy categorization, in short, creating something new.